 of hiring and firing that are seen as brakes on growth.
 Now, companies that see their sales and profits fall can dismiss workers or change the nature of their work force to conform to the marketplace.
 Such measures could bring more young unemployed into companies, while sharply increasing economic growth.

-the emir of Qatar, Saudi Arabia's King Salman and Iran's newly re-elected President Rouhani and offered to mediate the dispute between Sunni and Shiite, cutting Trump effectively out of the mix.
+the Emir of Qatar, Saudi Arabia's King Salman and Iran's newly re-elected President Hassan Rouhani and offered to mediate the dispute between Sunni and Shiite, cutting Trump effectively out of the mix.

 He'd already summoned

-Vladimir Putin to a face-to-face meeting at Versailles, telling the Russian leader that the use of chemical weapons in Syria was a red line, then rebuking Putin for his abuse of gays and dissidents, while offering no relief from sanctions which all of Europe accepts.
+Putin to a face-to-face meeting at Versailles, telling the Russian leader the use of chemical weapons in Syria was a red line, then rebuking Putin for his abuse of gays and dissidents, while offering no relief from sanctions that all Europe accepts.
 At the same time, he announced his support for an EU military force

 Throughout, Macron has run a savvy, low-key legislative campaign.
 His last full day of campaigning on Friday began with a visit

-to the switchboard of the Elysees presidential palace where he took calls that were filmed and promptly Facebooked and tweeted -- wishing a happy birthday to a young high school student and luck on his 'baccalaureate' exam; explaining to a retired couple how they'd wind up "winners" under core elements of his social program that includes a rise in social security taxes combined with a drop in the residence taxes for 80% of households.
-"This is a great barometer," he smiled to the telephone operators as he departed.
+to the switchboard of the Elysees presidential palace where he took calls that were filmed and promptly Facebooked and tweeted -- wishing a happy birthday to a young high school student and luck on his baccalaureate exam, and explaining to a retired couple how they'd wind up "winners" under core elements of his social program that includes a rise in social security taxes combined with a drop in the residence taxes for 80% of households.
+"This is a great barometer," he said, smiling, to the telephone operators as he departed.
 He then headed out to the countryside, assuring farmers their voices would be heard, "that you will be able to earn a living from your work."

-Throughout the month-long legislative campaign, Macron's party slogan was "donnez une majorite au president" (give a majority to the president).
+Throughout the monthlong legislative campaign, Macron's party slogan was "donner une majorite au president" (give a majority to the president).
 A substantial number of his candidates have never before

-run for public office of any type and range from a retired female bullfighter, fighter pilot, paramilitary police commander and handball champion to a host of small business owners.
+run for public office of any type and include a retired female bullfighter, fighter pilot, paramilitary police commander and handball champion, plus a host of small-business owners.

-After Sunday's vote, however, it would appear that the world is acquiring a new set of major regional leaders.
-The French president, his government and the nation he leads are becoming a significant force in Europe.
-And the United States will need to find a way of accepting, even celebrating, the new reality that it no longer is Number One anywhere.
+After Sunday's vote, however, it would appear the world is acquiring a new set of major regional leaders.
+The French President, his government and the nation he leads are becoming a significant force in Europe.
+And the United States will need to find a way of accepting, even celebrating, the new reality that it no longer is Number 1 anywhere.